 Epic battle commenced for third

 A battle commenced for fifth as Ramirez led the group involved.
 Suzuki overtook him on the inside to take the place from him.
-There were changes throughout the pack as the machines are so evenly matched and benefit from slip streaming and late braking.
+There were changes throughout the pack as the machines are so evenly matched and benefit from sliping and late braking.
 Ramirez had caught up to Danilo and Rodrigo and overtook him to take third.
 Then Suzuki made his way past to take the lead of the massive group of 16 looking to get on the podium.

 It was eight-a-breast as they headed into turn one of the track with five laps remaining.
 Martin now led in third ahead of Ramirez as Quartararo overtook Suzuki to take fifth.
 Rodrigo had dropped down to eighth ahead of Navarro and Canet but it was still early days,